 Girls or others who don’t exhibit the best known symptoms are often misdiagnosed with a learning disability; or the issue is passed off as one of low motivation or work ethic because these lesser-known signs of ADHD aren’t recognized.

 Treatment of the condition, no matter what your child’s symptoms are, is imperative in order to prevent or lessen difficulty in the future with work, school, and relationships.
-Additionally, people with ADHD are at a higher risk of developing other disorders such as anxiety, depression, or a learning disability, and a combination of treatments can help lessen that possibility.
+Additionally, people with ADHD are at a higher risk of developing other disorders such as a learning disability, and a combination of treatments can help lessen that possibility.